-If performing neck bridges isn’t the best neck training option, then what alternatives are there?
-Other neck training exercises may not provide the same loading that the neck bridge does so the adaptations may be weaker.
-Luckily, there is an alternative option and it’s called the Iron Neck (link will take you to the Iron Neck homepage).
+If performing neck bridges isn’t the best neck exercise option, then what alternatives are there?
+Other neck exercises may not provide the same loading that the neck bridge does so the adaptations may be weaker.
+Luckily, there is an alternative option and it’s called the Iron Neck.

 What Is The Neck Bridge Exercise?

 This video will do the most of the writing for me.